-Interns receive professional mentorship from Shelley Smith, Director of Conservation.
-The mentorship program includes introductions to local arts professionals, artists, and organizations; networking and volunteer events; department-specific skills days; intern lunches and field trips; and more.
+Interns receive professional mentorship from Director of Conservation Shelley Smith.
+The mentorship program includes introductions to local arts professionals, artists, and organizations; networking events; department-specific skills days; intern lunches and field trips; and more.

 Compensation and housing

-Internships last five to six months.
 Interns are expected to work approximately 40 hours per week at a rate of $15 per hour, provided free housing on the museum grounds, and offered medical benefits.
-Interns are also provided with a bicycle.
+Interns are also provided a bicycle.
 A personal cell phone is required.
 If needed, transport to and from the El Paso or Midland/Odessa airports is available.

 To learn more about Chinati internships, please click here.